Six Ways to Sell Innovation

 Innovation is a hot term these days, and most CEOs will tell their employees and shareholders that they are committed to innovation.

 But what does that actually mean?
 Sometimes, innovation is simply used as a “motherhood and apple pie” buzzword.
 But in reality, innovation means driving transformational change, be it to products, processes, business models or otherwise.
 And in any business, change comes with risk and cost.
 So when it’s time to make real decisions about funding initiatives, most companies focus less on the buzzword spin of shareholder reports or corporate communications and look at the brass tacks of making money.
-Innovation projects need to be able to hold up in comparison to other possible uses of capital, and justify themselves from an investment standpoint.
+Innovation projects need to be able to hold up in comparison to other possible uses of capital and justify themselves from an investment standpoint.

 Innovation means driving transformational change, be it to products, processes, business models or otherwise.

-Making an innovation project seem worthwhile when stacked up against projects with predictable return on investment is tricky, especially when the process that allocates budget in large enterprises is focused.
+Making an innovation project seem worthwhile when stacked up against projects with a predictable return on investment is tricky, especially when the process that allocates budget in large enterprises is focused.

 1. We're getting clobbered.